NakataCode/School-project/README.md

 ## School-project
- - Simple project that mainly focuses on CSS
+ - Graduation project on the topic "My School" that mainly focuses on CSS!